Herbalist

 Some course providers also run introductory and foundation courses to help you decide whether herbalism would be a good career for you.
 Research your options carefully and make sure you choose a course relevant to your career aims.

-Membership of a professional association is important as it shows you are a competent and safe professional with appropriate training.
+Membership of a professional association is advised for legal reasons and shows the public that you are a competent and safe professional with appropriate training.

 EHTPA accredits undergraduate and postgraduate herbal medicine degree courses, and once graduated you can become a member of one or more of the professional associations making up EHTPA.
 These associations may have extra entry criteria, which you'll need to fulfil before you can become a member.
 Check with individual bodies.